 The extent of the coverage (in terms of the percentage of fees paid and the types of medical procedures covered) varies between packages.
 It depends on the premium and other terms of the insurance coverage plan.

 Employers offer benefits to employees for a variety of reasons, both strategic and ethical.
 Here are some of the primary reasons:

 Many employee benefits packages health plans come with payment caps; that is, they only pay up to a certain percentage (usually from 70% to 100%).
 Plans can also offer variable coverage where certain portions are covered up to an amount.
 It’s important to look for the right amount of coverage for your employees.

 Group health insurance is a health insurance plan that covers multiple individuals at once.
 These individuals will typically be part of the same group, such as a business or university.

 Group health insurance is, on average, a better deal than individual health insurance.
-As an employer, you can cover all your employees’ medical liabilities in one convenient plan at a cost-effective rate.
+As an employer providing employee benefits packages, you can cover all your employees’ medical liabilities in one convenient plan at a cost-effective rate.

 For employers, offering group health makes your business look more attractive to potential employees, who will likely choose your business for its superior benefits.